zecki/LED_poi/README.md

 # LED_poi
-Blinking plastic tools with laces, to spin and swirl around your body, flowarts.
+Blinking plastic tools with laces, to spin and swirl around your body.
+Flowarts.